algorithmiaio/dev-center/_pages/model-deployment/keras.md

 {% endhighlight %}

 ## Publish your Algorithm
 Last is publishing your algorithm.
-The best part of hosting your model on Algorithmia is that users can access it via an API that takes only a few lines of code to use!
+The best part of deploying your model on Algorithmia is that users can access it via an API that takes only a few lines of code to use!
 Here is what you can set when publishing your algorithm:

 On the upper right hand side of the algorithm page you'll see a purple button "Publish" which will bring up a modal: